Why New Year's Resolutions Don't Work...

 See people asking you how you did it and telling you that it is great.

 Choose to only think from here, as in, your goal achieved.
-Every time you feel bad, make the shift to seeing and more importantly FEEL your success already achieved and you will have mastered the art of shifting your focus.
+Every time you feel bad, make the shift to seeing and more importantly FEEL your success already achieved and you will have mastered the subtle art of shifting your focus.

 Become a practitioner of the simple steps offered to you here and I promise you, you will never again have to look back on "new year's resolutions not achieved".